Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 • No. of Conductors: Four.

-• The cross-section area of conductors: 70mm2
+• The cross-sectional area of conductors: 70mm2

 • Material of the conductor: Copper